Hotel Salé, a mansion built with money from the salt tax

 However, those never reached the Louvre, as Picasso’s friends came together to start the Hôtel Salé’s fabulous collection.

-Picasso’s widow bequeathed more art works to the museum in 1990, and Picasso's personal archives were donated to the State in 1992.
+Picasso’s wife, Jacqueline Roque, bequeathed more art works to the museum in 1990, and Picasso’s personal archives were donated to the State in 1992.

 The Picasso Museum thus became the repository for most of the artist’s works.